 The Capital Requirements Directive ("CRD") introduced a revised capital adequacy framework across Europe seeking to reduce the probability of consumer loss or market disruption as a result of prudential failure.
-It does so by seeking to ensure that the financial resources held by firms are commensurate with the risks associated with the business profile and the control environment within them.
+It does so by seeking to ensure that the financial resources held by firms are commensurate with the risks associated with their business profile and their control environment.